Curator4/io-tui/README.md

 Extra: For the [boot.dev](https://boot.dev) **hackathon** I "pushed the api key to public repo" 🤡.
 Uncomment the key in *demo_api_key.txt*, and program should work 👍

 ### terminal UI
 I had more more plans to develop a more modular ui structure, ascii size dependant on terminal size, support for "wide" vs "tall" terminals.
 But I didn't come around to it.
 I made it to run and look good in my own personal terminal when using ~half monitor width and full monitor height.
 1080p.
 It will look bad on any other setting, so I suggest u do the same.
 Even then yours might (probably) look bad or off center or something.
-It is what it is, works on my machine.
+It is what it is, works on my machine 🤷‍♂️.

 ### commands
 - `/commands`, `/help`